Alice Masak French

-Alice Masak French (June 29, 1930 – July 5, 2013) was an Inuit author who lived in Souris, Manitoba, Canada.
-An Inuvialuit, she was born at Baillie Island in the Northwest Territories.
+Alice Masak French (June 29, 1930 – July 5, 2013) was an Inuk author who lived in Souris, Manitoba, Canada.
+An Inuvialuk, she was born at Baillie Island in the Northwest Territories.
 Her work focuses on the experiences of Inuit women, and discusses the struggle to hold on to Native tradition.
 Her My Name is Masak (1976; translated into French as Je m'appelle Masak, 1979) is an autobiographical story about her youth in a boarding school, while The Restless Nomad (1992) continues the story up until she moves to Ireland.